-This edition was published by Minotaur Books on March 5, 2013 in hardcover and has 304 pages.
+This historical mystery is a hardcover edition that was published by Minotaur Books on March 5, 2013 and has 304 pages.

 Twelfth in the Molly Murphy historical mystery series set in turn-of-the-century New York City with a most unhappy Molly.

 A fascinating look at life in the heat of the summer in turn-of-the-century New York with health concerns and a different perspective on what to “cook” for dinner, and a touch of the suffragist movement and the Irish Republican Brotherhood to liven things up.

 Unfortunately, that was the best part as Bowen has her characters…ahem…overcome by the heat.
 Well, it’s the only excuse I can imagine for how stupidly they act!